Subhikshaa13/EX.7-IMPLEMENTATION-OF-SYSTEM-CALLS-READ-WRITE-FORK-OPEN-CLOSE/README.md

 ALGORITHM:

 Start the program.

 Open a file for O_RDWR for R/W,O_CREATE for creating a file ,O_TRUNC for truncate a file.

 Using getchar(), read the character and stored in the string[] array.

 The string [] array is write into a file close it.

-Then the first is opened for read only mode and read the characters and displayed it and close the file.
+Then the first is opened for read only mode and read the characters and displayed it and close the file .
 Use Fork().

 Stop the program.

 PROGRAM:
 ```
 #include<sys/stat.h>